awsdocs/aws-iot-docs/doc_source/protocols.md

 Clients connect to their AWS account's device endpoints\.
 See [AWS IoT device data and service endpoints](iot-connect-devices.md#iot-connect-device-endpoints) for information about how to find your account's device endpoints\.

 **Note**
-AWS SDKs do not require the entire URL and need only the endpoint hostname such as the [`pubsub.py` sample for AWS IoT Device SDK for Python on GitHub](https://github.com/aws/aws-iot-device-sdk-python-v2/samples/pubusb.py#L100)\.
+AWS SDKs don't require the entire URL\.
+They only require the endpoint hostname such as the [`pubsub.py` sample for AWS IoT Device SDK for Python on GitHub](https://github.com/aws/aws-iot-device-sdk-python-v2/samples/pubusb.py#L100)\.
 Passing the entire URL as provided in the following table can generate an error such as invalid hostname\.

 **Connecting to AWS IoT Core**